lejean2000/Kimberling/ctr/README.md

 ### CTR8

 Let PaPbPc be the cevian triangle of P=(u:v:w).
 Let circles (PPbC) and (PPcB) intersect for the second time at point A'.
 Similarly define B' and C'.
 A'B'C' is CTR8.
+It is perspective to ABC.
 The barycentric coordinates of the A-vertex are:

     c^2 u (u + w) - (u + v) (-b^2 u + a^2 (u + w)) :
     b^2 (u + v) (u + v + w) :